 - “Qualifiers”: Cheap, Online, Buy, Free Shipping, Luxury,

-The Difference Between Keyword Research for AdWords & SEO
+The Difference Between Keyword Research for Google Ads & SEO

 It’s important to realize that there is a significant difference between the way you tackle keyword research for SEO and for your PPC campaigns.